BlazeGaming456/SkillSlate/README.md

 ---

-_Skill Slate — The fastest way to generate, improve, and ace your developer resume!_
+_Skill Slate — The fastest way to generate, improve, and ace your developer resume, cover-letter and github profile!_